adarshrkumar/d.lab-bgn-game/src/md/rules.md

 ## Food

-You consume one food at the end of each turn (-1 Food).
+You consume one food every time you move (-1 Food).
 You can begin your turn with 0 food, **but** if you end with 0 food at the end of your turn, you die.
 **You need food at the beginning of your turn in order to move.**

 You cannot move without at least 1 food.